 Manuel Mondragon was born in 1858 in the town of Ixtlahuaca, Mexico.
-As a teenager, he attended the Military College of Mexico at Chapultepec Castle.
-His aim at the time was to be an artillery officer in service of his country.
-During this period in history Mexico was under French influence.
-Like most of the colonies in the Americas, Mexico also wanted complete freedom from European influences.
+Manuel’s main ambition was to be that of an artillery officer in service of his country.
+In 1876 he became a cadet in the Military College at Chapultepec Castle.
+He graduated in 1880 as an officer in the Mexican artillery corp.
+During this period in history Mexico was under French colonial influence and like most of the colonies in the Americas, they wanted their complete freedom from any European influences.
 In 1867 the French withdrew support for Maximillian and Mexico gained its complete independence.
-Even though France was no longer pulling the strings there were still strong ties with Europe.
+Even though France was no longer pulling the strings there were still strong ties with the French.
 Not surprisingly Manuel Mondragon went to France to further his military education.

-During his time in France, Mondragon helped design an artillery piece which bears his name.
-This eventually became the famous French 75mm of the Great War.
+During his time in France, Mondragon helped design an artillery piece for the Mexican army which bears his name.
+This piece of artillery eventually became the famous French 75mm of the Great War.
+(WW1)

 Upon returning to Mexico, Mondragon quickly rose to Commander in Chief of artillery under Porfirio Diaz, then the President of Mexico.

-Mondragon’s time spent in Europe, particularly Switzerland, brought him into contact with the famous cartridge designer, Colonel Rubin of Switzerland.
+Mondragon’s time spent in Europe, particularly Switzerland, brought him into contact with the famous cartridge designer, Colonel Eduard Rubin, inventor of the Full Metal Jacket bullet, the famous .303 British and 7.5 x 55mm Swiss cartridges.
 Rubin created and patented the “piston powered” cartridge for the early Mondragon rifles.
-This interesting cartridge design kept chamber pressure low without losing velocity and allowed for a thinner barrel to keep down the overall weight of the gun.
-This became the then revolutionary cartridge the 5.2 x 68mm Mondragon.
+This interesting cartridge design kept chamber pressure low without losing bullet velocity.
+Because of the lower chamber pressure it allowed for a thinner barrel that kept down the overall weight of the gun.
+This cartridge became the then revolutionary 5.2 x 68mm Mondragon.
 This is a .208 caliber, 90 grain bullet with a velocity of 2900 fps.
-Pretty hot stuff for the late 1800’s.
-(Pity it didn’t work in the military application! see “ammunition” page)
+This is pretty hot stuff for the late 1800’s.
+(Pity it didn’t work in the military application! see the “ammunition” chapter)

 Late in the 1890’s his straight-pull rifle evolved into his idea for a Self Loading Rifle.
-An auto-loading rifle that could be used by the average infantry soldier.
-This rifle became the Model 1900, his first attempt at a self-loading battle rifle.
+This self loading or auto-loading rifle could be used by the average infantry soldier.
+This rifle became the Model 1900, his first attempt at a self-loading rifle.

-After review by the Mexican military, the Model 1900 was modified and re-designated, once accepted it went into production as the Model of 1908.
-The first production order or the Mexican army was for 4,000 units.
+After a thorough review by the Mexican military, the Model 1900 was modified and then accepted, it went into production as the Model of 1908.
+The first production order for the Mexican army was for 4,000 units.
 A smaller number, 400, were sent immediately to Mexico for evaluation.
 This small number of rifles issued to the 18th Infantry Battalion of the Mexican Army in 1910, became the first Self Loading Rifle issued to a military organization.

 Below are pictures of Mexican infantry, of the 18th Infantry Battalion, during what appears to be “publicity shots” during a celebration of the independence of Mexico.
 This is a live fire demonstration at Campo Balbuena on September 5th, 1910.
 I say a “publicity shots” because of the posed and casual attitudes of the officers and soldiers in this formation.
 The soldiers equipment is way too shiny, too complete, the moustaches are trimmed, there are full bandoliers of ammunition and complete backpacks.
 There is also the telltale white bags for policing up the brass after the demonstration.